Cross Cultural Assessment and Treatment of Torture and Refugee Trauma with Children and Adolescents

 - Comprehensive refugee clinical assessment

-- Formulating a case and treatment plan for refugee trauma
+- Formulating a case and treatment plan for torture and refugee trauma

 - Trauma treatment strategies